HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The instruction set design guidelines center around the following principles.
 First, in the interest of a simple and efficient instruction decoding step, instructions are of fixed length.
 A machine word is the instruction word length.
 As a consequence, some address offsets are rather short and addressing modes are required for reaching the entire address range.
 Instead of a multitude of addressing modes, typically found in the CISC style CPUs, VCPU-32 offers very few addressing modes with a simple base address - offset calculation model.
 No indirection or any addressing mode that would require to read a memory item for address calculation is part of the architecture.

 There will be few instructions in total, however, depending on the instruction several options for the instruction execution are encoded to make an instruction more versatile.
 For example, a boolean instruction will offer options to negate the result thus offering and "AND" and a "NAND" with one instruction.
 Wherever possible, useful options such as the one outlined before are added to an instruction, such that it covers a range of instructions typically found on the CPUs looked into.
-Great emphasis is placed in that such options do not overly complicated the pipeline and increase the overall data path length slightly.
+Great emphasis is placed in that such options do not overly complicated the pipeline and only increase the overall data path length slightly.

 Modern RISC CPUs are typically load/store CPUs and feature a large number of general registers.
 Operations takes place between registers.
 VCPU-32 follows a slightly different route.
 There is a smaller number of general registers and in addition to computation between registers, a register-memory model is also supported.
 There are however no instructions that read and write to memory in one instruction cycle as this would complicate the design considerably.

 VCPU-32 offers a large address range, organized into segments.
-Segment and offset into the segment form a virtual address.
-In addition, a short form of a virtual address, called a logical address, will select a segment register from the upper logical address bits to form a virtual address.
+Segment Id and offset into the segment form a virtual address.
+In addition, a short form of a virtual address, called a logical address, will select a segment register based on the upper two bits of the logical address to form a virtual address.
 Segments are also associated with access rights and protection identifies.
 The CPU itself can run in user and privilege mode.

 This document describes the overall architecture, instruction set and runtime model for VCPU-32.
-It is organized into several chapters.
-The first chapter will give an overview on the architecture.
+It is organized into several parts.
+The first part will give an overview on the architecture.
 It presents the memory model, registers sets and basic operation modes.
 The major part of the document then presents the instruction set.
 Memory reference instructions, immediate instructions, branch instructions, computational instructions and system control instructions are described in detail.
 These chapters are the authoritative reference of the instruction set.

 The runtime environment chapters present the runtime architecture.
-Finally, the remainder of the chapters present architectural parts of the CPU in more details.
+Although the CPU architecture and instructions allow for a great flexibility how to write programs, a runtime architecture is essential to define the common usage of the instruction set for assembler and compilers.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->